Localight/LocalightIonic/README.md

 ## Contributing

+This project is currently private, so noone without permission can view it.
+You should use branching rather than forking to contribute, however here are instructions on forking should you not have write-access.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`